oskar2517/display-tubes/content/nomotron/STC-G10-241E/index.md

     - top-view
 ---

-The STC G10/241E is an early neon-filled counting tube, classified as a Nomotron, allowing for up to 20,000 counts/second.
+The STC G10/241E is an early neon-filled Nomotron counting tube allowing for up to 20,000 counts/second.
 It operates in a unidirectional, single-pulse mode, advancing the discharge by one position with each pulse and featuring ten stable positions.
 Unlike conventional decadic counting tubes (Dekatrons), its guiding electrodes are concealed behind a metal shell.
 Only the stable cathodes are visible through circular openings, each marked with its corresponding value on a transparent mica shield.

 The tube features a specialized socket design based on the B12A socket, incorporating an additional central pin that connects to the tube's anode.